superfly/dns-help/README.md

 The following instructions help you set up all the magic.

 # DNS Provider Instructions
 We'd love to know which companies people are using to host their DNS zones.
-If you don't see your DNS provider below, [submit a PR](https://help.github.com/articles/creating-a-pull-request/) to add your preferred DNS provider to the list!
+If you don't see your DNS provider below, [submit a PR](https://help.github.com/articles/creating-a-pull-request/) to add it to the list!
 If it's already there, show it some love by pasting a 👍 next to it!
 If the following instructions don't seem to be working for you, or you have other questions, let us know: [Tweet at us](https://twitter.com/flydotio), [email us](mailto:support@fly.io), or [ask us in real time on Gitter](https://gitter.im/superfly/fly).

 At Fly, we tend to divide DNS providers into two categories: **Preferred** and **Unsupported**.
 Preferred DNS providers offer a `CNAME`-like resource record at a zone's apex.
-In other words, you can forward DNS queries for `your-application.com` to another DNS name, like `this.other-domain.com`.
-Unsupported DNS providers don't offer that option, or the option isn't easy to implement and requires the use of other service and some coding to make work.
+In other words, you can respond to queries for `your-application.com` with another DNS name, like `this.other-domain.com`.
+Unsupported DNS providers don't offer that option, or the option just doesn't provide a great experience.
+For example, many providers will offer HTTP redirection for your apex domain (but not HTTPS redirection) or an iframe redirect.
+Neither of those work great for real world web applications.

-We're still working on making this a complete list, but here's the current providers list:
+We're still working on making this a complete list, but here's the current providers that we often encounter:

 ## Preferred:
 - [Cloudflare](providers/cloudflare.md) 👍